AISO Review: Is This the Best AI Search Optimization Tool for 2026?

 An API tier also exists for AI search apps and data teams, delivered through the Apify platform with REST API access to the 5M+ conversation dataset, structured metadata on intent and persona, brand mentions, bulk export, and webhook support.
 Pricing for the API tier is not publicly listed.

-For context: Peec AI starts at $95 per month for 50 prompts across three models.
+For context on this AISO review's pricing analysis: Peec AI starts at $95 per month for 50 prompts across three models.
 Otterly starts at $29 per month for 15 search prompts.
 Gauge Growth costs $599 per month for 600 daily prompts and 18 generated articles.
-AISO's $20/month agency entry point is the lowest in the category, but the comparison only holds if real-conversation-based data answers the same questions that prompt-simulation-based data does.
-That comparison drives the rest of this AISO review.

 | Feature | AISO Agency ($20/mo) | AISO Brand (Custom) | Peec Pro ($245/mo) | Otterly Standard ($189/mo) |